Critical illness rider: What it is, how it works, is it worth it?

 What does a critical illness rider cover?

-How does the critical illness rider work?
+How does a critical illness rider work?

-To do so, you’ll need to file a claim with your insurance company and provide the medical paperwork to prove you meet the necessary conditions to claim the rider.
+After receiving a qualifying diagnosis, you’ll need to file a claim with your insurance company and provide the medical paperwork to prove you meet the necessary conditions to claim the rider.

 Once approved, the insurer will send you a lump sum, tax-free payment in the form of a check for the benefit amount.

-If you have a critical illness, you can still get life insurance coverage.
 The complexity and type of condition you have will determine the type of insurance and rates you’ll be eligible for.
 Discussing your options with a licensed agent is the best way to determine what insurance coverage will meet your needs.

 Who is eligible for a critical illness rider?

-Most people are eligible for a critical illness rider, but it really depends on the insurance company.
-Not every insurer offers the critical illness rider.
-If this policy add-on is something you’re considering, make sure you share that with your licensed agent so they can make sure you’re applying with a company who can offer it to you.
+Not every insurer offers a critical illness rider, so if you’re considering one, make sure you share that with your licensed agent so they can find an insurance company who can offer it to you.

-If you have a pre-existing condition, you won’t be eligible to exercise the rider for that condition.
+If you have a pre-existing condition, you won’t be eligible to exercise the rider for that specific condition.

 For example, if you have a history of breast cancer, you would still be eligible to add the rider to your policy, but would need a different qualifying event — like a stroke or heart attack — to take advantage of the rider.
-You wouldn’t be able to exercise the rider if you were diagnosed with breast cancer.
+You wouldn’t be able to exercise the rider if you were diagnosed with breast cancer again.

-Having a family history of an illness won’t prevent you from adding the rider to your policy.
+However, having a family history of an illness won’t prevent you from adding the rider to your policy.

 What types of policies offer a critical illness rider?